Images shot with Super-Takumar 28mm f3.5

 I should shoot more street photography than I do.
 I should be going out more often with my camera than I do.
 I should be producing more work than I do.

 The excuse is always life gets in the way.
 Maybe you need to go to work, or have your own work that you need to get done.

 That’s often my excuse.
 No shooting today, Lee.
 Got work to do.
 And it is an excuse.
 It’s not a reason.
 It’s merely an excuse.

 An excuse that can be habit-forming when uttered often enough.
 It forms the habit of not going out and shooting your street photography.

 One good street photograph is better than none

-I see an image I really like on Instagram and, in that moment, I don’t need any more from whoever posted it.
+I know this.
+I see an image I like on Instagram and, in that moment, I don’t need any more from whoever posted it.